42Research/dynamic_mcp/README.md

 This automatically:
 - Installs the package
 - Copies the systemd service file
-- Creates the crash-mcp user and group
+- Creates the dynamic-mcp user and group
 - Creates required directories
 - Registers the service with systemd